Marsh dropped, Starc declared fit for BGT finale

 “We have one change in our side.
 Beau Webster comes in place of Mitch Marsh.
 Mitch knows that he hasn’t scored enough runs,” Cummins said at the pre-match press conference.

-"Mitchie obviously hasn't quite got the runs or perhaps wickets said he would have liked this series.
-So, it felt like it was time for a freshen up and Beau's been with the squad.
-He's been great.
-But I feel like now is a good week for Beau to get a chance."
+“Mitchie obviously hasn’t quite got the runs or perhaps wickets he would have liked this series.
+So, it felt like it was time to freshen up and Beau’s been with the squad.
+He’s been great.
+But I feel like now is a good week for Beau to get a chance.”

 The 31-year-old Webster, who played against India A in November, has scored 5247 runs and taken 148 wickets in first-class cricket.
 Webster has been in good form in the Sheffield Shield as well and averaged over 55 last season.